 Tips for Optimising Small Walk-In Showers

-• Choose Reflective Surfaces: Glass, mirrors, and shiny tiles bounce light around, creating the illusion of space.
+- Use Reflective Surfaces: Glass panels, mirrors, and shiny finishes bounce light around, creating the illusion of more space.

-• Go Vertical: Install floating shelves or vertical storage niches to save floor space.
+- Go Vertical: Install shelves or niches to keep the floor area clear and organised.

-• Use Light Colors: Soft whites, neutrals, and pastels make your bathroom feel open and airy.
+- Light Colours: Soft whites and pastels can make your bathroom feel more open and airy.

-• Add Natural Light: A skylight or high-set window brightens up the space and prevents it from feeling enclosed.
+- Natural Light: A skylight or high-set window can brighten up your space and prevent the room from feeling enclosed.

 Best Materials for Small Walk-In Showers